 The Wicker Man (1975)

-There are also some great set surrealistic pieces, plenty of hysterical blasphemy, exorcism and…. bleeding nuns!!
+This nunsploitation film has some great surrealistic set pieces, plenty of hysterical blasphemy, flagellating nuns, sadistic monks, exorcism and…. bleeding nuns!!
 Could somebody please explain to us the nun’s bloody habits in this film?
-Is this a historically accurate style for a certain religious order or a surrealistic flourish?
+Is this a historically accurate style for a certain religious order? or simply a surrealistic flourish?
 Nuns in habits stained with their monthly blood.
 Hardcore.

 Alucarda is Satanic Cinema canon!